Differences Between The Doberman and The German Shepherd

 - Also prone to cervical spondylitis (wobbler syndrome).
 This is a result of neck vertebrae fusion and spinal cord compression.

 - Lesser concerns can include hip dysplasia, gastric torsion, von willebrand’s disease which is directly inherited, narcolepsy, demodicosis, osteosarcoma.

 - Occasionally albinism is seen in this breed.

 - They are generally not hypoallergenic.

 Care needs to be taken with diet also, as the Doberman Pinscher is often prone to obesity during their middle age years.

-However if left alone for too long can become bored and anxious and will be more prone to desctructive behaviors such as excessive barking, digging and chewing.
+However if left alone for too long the dog will become bored and anxious and will be more prone to destructive behaviors such as excessive barking, digging and chewing.

-It is highly important that the owners establish themselves as alpha and learn how to properly handle a Doberman as the breed can be prone to becoming very willful and stubborn if they are able to regularly get their way.
+It is highly important that the owners establish themselves as alpha and learn how to properly handle a Doberman as the breed can become willful and stubborn if they regularly get their way.